 3.1 For the purposes of the Services we are a Processor and you are a Controller.
 In our role as a Processor we shall comply with all applicable Data Protection Laws in the Processing of Company Personal Data, and not Process Company Personal Data other than in accordance with the Instructions.

 3.2 We may appoint Sub-processors.
 Before any Sub-processor first Processes Company Personal Data we shall carry out adequate due diligence to ensure that the Sub-processor is capable of providing a level of protection for Company Personal Data equivalent to that provided by us in respect of its performance of the Services.
-We shall also ensure that the arrangement between us and the Sub-processor is governed by a written contract including terms which offer at least the same level of protection for Company Personal Data as those set out in this Agreement and meet the requirements of article 28(3) of the GDPR.
+We shall also ensure that the arrangement between us and the Sub-processor is governed by a written contract including terms which offer at least the same level of protection for Company Personal Data as those set out in this Agreement and meet the requirements of article 28(3) of the UK GDPR/GDPR (as applicable).
 You may request copies of our agreements with Sub-processors at any time by writing to us, and we shall provide you with copies (which may be redacted to remove confidential commercial information) within a reasonable period of time thereafter.

 4. USING THE SERVICE